jallowmodou/Data-Science-Folder/README.md

-# Deploying Machine Learning Models
+# Building Machine Learning Models from the Research Environment using Jupyter notebook.
-For the documentation, visit the course on Udemy.
+The above listed are my personal projects I build during an Online Machine Learning Bootcamp Course.